keeeal/keeeal.github.io/_posts/2020-11-02-nodevember:-bayesian-inference-on-candy-data.md

 structure = notears.from_pandas(data)
 structure.remove_edges_below_threshold(0.3)

-graph = plot_structure(structure, graph_attributes={'scale': '2'})
+graph = plot_structure(structure, graph_attributes={'scale': '1.5'})
 graph.draw('structure.png')
 ```

 ![candy-002](/img/candy-002.png)
 ###### Figure 2: The structure learned from candy dataset using NOTEARS.

 So what is this structure telling us?
 Well, to assign causality to or from the majority of the variables in this dataset makes little sense.
 Is being a bar the reason a candy is chocolatey?
 No, they are simply correlated.
 Yet a proposed arrow of causality has been drawn between *'bar'* and *'chocolate'*.
 Arguably, the only variables that can be causal endpoints are *'winpercent'*, *'sugarpercent'*, and *'pricepercent'*, with all others being independent factors.
-At this point we can include such domain knowledge by manually updating the graph.
+At this point we could include some domain knowledge by manually updating the graph.
 However, I think that the outcome of structure learning like this is cool, so I'm going to leave it for now.

 ### Discretising continuous variables